Analog current drive amplifier user manual

 All these protections will output state over green LED.
 If some protection is active LED will start blinking every second 500ms pulse followed by 2 seconds pause.
 Counting blink code tells which protection is active.

 If protection kicks in amplifier goes to off state.
 And stays there until reset.
-Reset is done by repowering amp by power supply or J2 or J4.
-Power suplly resets instantly and J2 with J4 resets after full error blinking code is blinked out.
+Reset is done by repowering amp by power supply.
+Here is blink codes explained.

 -

-Clip protection is a little different.
-It is more a quality feature than a safety feature.
-So if clip is detected the amp mutes for 3 seconds only.
+Clip protection is more a quality feature than a safety feature.
+So if clip is detected the amp mutes for 3 seconds only and informs user to lower input signal.
 But if it happens more than 5 times over 30s period, then the amp switches off and blink code appears.
 And reset needed.
 This feature is to inform the user that he is entering into clip zone, and input signal has to be reduced.
-Clip protection see which amp is clipping and which polarity it is happening at.
-Positive or negative.

 -